Who we are

 Our main areas of action:

-• Hydrological Design — creating infiltration pathways, swales, and micro-basins that retain rainwater and recharge the soil.
+Hydrological Design — creating infiltration pathways, swales, and micro-basins that retain rainwater and recharge the soil.
+The ultimate goal being restoring perennial flow to the Almanzora river, recharging groundwater levels and improving water quality & native vegetative cover in the river catchment.

-• Community Involvement — training and equipping local residents to manage land for infiltration and resilience.
+Community Involvement — training, equipping and working with local residents to manage land for infiltration and resilience.

 Where We Work

-Our pilot zone lies near Los Menas village, at the upper edge of the Río Almanzora basin in Almería, Spain.
+Our pilot zone & base of operation lies near Los Menas village, at the upper edge of the Río Almanzora basin in Almería, Spain.

 Here we are developing a working model of landscape restoration — turning degraded semi-arid terrain into a living, productive system that captures and retains every drop of rain.